Stewards is a field-trip based program for children, grades 6-8, offered during the summer only.

 Confirmation, Guidelines, and Medical Health Forms

-You will receive a confirmation packet by email, which includes session registration confirmation, camp guidelines, and required permissions and medical health forms.
+You will receive a confirmation email, which includes session registration confirmation, camp guidelines, and a link to the required permissions and medical health forms.

-You can also print the guidelines and required forms packet and the required medial health forms here.
+You can print the guidelines and required forms packet and the required medical health forms here.
 The physician’s health form requires your child’s physician’s signature.
 We must have a current, signed, completed health form two weeks prior to your child’s first day of camp or your child cannot attend.

 Contact Henry Burke at 603-436-8043, ext.
 16 or [email protected].

 Purchase a Seacoast Science Center Ocean Zones 24 oz.
 Nalgene Water Bottle ($10) when you register and an pick it up when your child comes to camp!
 These PBA-free, made-in-the-USA, reusable bottles are so available in our Nature Store, while supplies last!